');

 About Cortland, NY

-Cortland is a mid-sized city in New York with a population of 17,465 residents.
-The median household income is $55,368 per year, which is near the national average.
-The median age in Cortland is 27.2 years.
+Cortland is a mid-sized city located in New York with a population of 17,465 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,368 per year, which is 26% below the national median of $75,149.
+The median age of 27.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Cortland, NY